 Fight Your Charges With the Help of An Experienced Criminal Defense Attorney

 Have you been accused of committing assault and battery against a member of a protected group?
-If so, it’s in your best interest to seek legal representation from the skilled criminal defense attorneys at Carlson Meissner Hart & Hayslett right away.
+If so, it’s in your best interest to seek legal representation from the skilled criminal defense attorneys at Carlson Meissner & Hayslett right away.
 Our attorneys have represented the accused in the greater Tampa Bay area since 1971.
 Since then, we’ve helped over 15,000 criminal defense clients fight their charges and reach the best possible outcome in their case.
 Now, let us help you.
 Call our law office to set up a free consultation with our team regarding your case.